twolfson/spritesmith-engine-spec/README.md

 - x `Number` - Horizontal coordinate to position left edge of image
 - y `Number` - Vertical coordinate to position top edge of image

-**Note:** This method is not asynchronous to force all asynchronous actions to take place during export.
-If there is an asynchronous action that needs to take place, then please store metadata on the `canvas` and use it during `export`.
+**Note:** This method is not asynchronous intentionally.
+Please run all asynchronous actions during `export`.
+We suggest saving any critical metadata to `canvas` and reusing it during `export`.

 ### `canvas.export(options, cb)`
 `canvas.export` should have the function signature `(options, cb)`